 The women listed, along with approximately 23,000 fellow Outstanding Young Women of America from across the United States, will be presented in the prestigious annual awards volume.
-In addition, they are now being considered for one of the fifty-one state awards to be presented to those women who have made the most noteworthy contributions in their individual states From these fifty-one state winners, the Ten Outstanding Young Women of America will be chosen.
+In addition, they are now being considered for one of the fifty-one state awards to be presented to those women who have made the most noteworthy contributions in their individual states.
+From these fifty-one state winners, the Ten Outstanding Young Women of America will be chosen.
 The ten national winners will then be honored at the annual awards luncheon to be held this fall in Washington, D.C.

-This 'n' That Club serve husbands buffet supper
+is 'n' That Club serve usbands buffet supper

-The This 'n' That Club entertained their husbands with a supper and "84" party Saturday night.
-February 3. at the party room of the Lighthouse Flectric

-The buffet table was covered with a white cloth and had a red and white silk flower arrangement in a white milk glass bowl flanked by tall red candles in milk glass holders, red place mats with white lace dollies and napkins with red hearts marked each place setting at tables centered with small flower arrangements and candy hearts.
+This 'n' That Club entertained shands with a supper and "84" shanday night.
+February 3. at the mm of the Lighthouse Electric bifet table was covered with a bifet table was covered with a hearts marked each place setting at tables centered with small flower arrangements and candy hearts.

-After supper, games of "84" were enjoyed by members and their hus-
+After supper, games of "84" were enjoyed by men bers and their husbands.

 Attending were Mr. and Mrs. W.H.
 Bunch, Bill Beedy, Maurice Campbell, Johnny Cates, Earl Crawford, F.M.
 Jackson, Floyd Lawson, T.L.
-Holland
+Holland and Glenn White.